letMarchezi/RAG-challenge/README.md

    - Each file is indexed under `vector_store/<filename-stem>/index.faiss|index.pkl`
    - Re-uploading the same filename is skipped (no reprocessing)
 3) Choose provider (OpenAI/Gemini) and model (from `/models`)
-4) Ask a question; the system retrieves similar chunks across all indexed files and generates an answer with references
+4) Ask a question; the system retrieves similar chunks across all indexed files and generates an answer with references and citations
-   - The frontend shows the API response time next to the answer
+   - The frontend shows the API response time next to the answer and a Citations panel with file (document_id), page, score and snippet preview

 ### API endpoints
 - `GET /health` → `{ "status": "ok" }`